-When bad things happen (and for most, divorce is a bad thing), it can trigger a number of emotions.
-Depending on how you process what is happening, your happiness can return, or your emotions can get away from you and you can find yourself feeling emotionally drained.
-If you don’t properly deal with the divorce stress and negative emotions, the consequences can begin to slowly affect you in deeper ways.
-You may develop trust issues that make it harder for you to move on in a new relationship, your self-confidence could take a nose-dive, and emotional stagnation could cause extreme self-sabotage.
-If you follow the advice and steps listed below, not only can you survive your divorce, but you can also thrive afterward.
+Divorce can trigger a number of emotions, and it's not uncommon for them to build up and leave you feeling emotionally drained.
+If you can't properly deal with the divorce stress and negative emotions, the consequences can begin to slowly affect you in deeper ways.
+You may develop trust issues that make it harder for you to move on in a new relationship and your self-confidence could take a nose-dive.
+The advice and steps listed below can guide you in remaining emotionally strong and healthy during the divorce process.

 Pay Attention to Your Emotional Needs

 Find a support group to participate in and/or a therapist to talk with.
 A little talk therapy can go a long way when you are feeling overwhelmed emotionally.
 It's important for you to take responsibility for your own emotional well-being at this time of adversity and make sure that you nurture yourself emotionally, physically, and spiritually.

 Stay as active as possible by keeping a regular exercise routine.
 Nothing helps our emotions bounce back better than physical activity.
 It will help in relieving tension, anger, and anxiety.
 Regular exercise is a great way to improve emotional well-being and elevate your mood, too.

 Do Things That Nurture You Emotionally and Physically

 Read a good book, get plenty of rest, take a hot bath, develop a new hobby, eat healthy and nutritious foods, and surround yourself with positive people.
 Put effort into living a lifestyle that will promote feelings of good self-worth and esteem during this time of adversity.

 Let Go of Problems That Are Beyond Your Control